Facts & figures

 To become a nurse, you must complete an accredited Bachelor of Nursing degree at University.
 Accreditation is granted by the Australian Nursing and Midwifery Accreditation Council and approved by the NMBA.

-For recent school leavers, the University of Sydney offers an NMBA accredited three-year program called the Bachelor of Nursing (Advanced Studies).
+For recent school leavers, the University of Sydney offers an NMBA accredited three-year program; the Bachelor of Nursing (Advanced Studies).

-The University of Sydney also offers combined degrees for students who wish to pursue their broader interests in science, health or the arts, in addition to nursing.
-These are four-year programs.
-You may choose from:
+We also offer combined degrees for students who wish to pursue their broader interests in science, health or the arts, in addition to nursing;

 For those who may be looking for a career change and have already completed an undergraduate degree in an area different to nursing, the University offers a Master of Nursing.